checklistanimations/label-caffeine/README.md

 # Concept Workflow (Under Construction):
-The line of setupLabelCaffeine will be added to a form initialize event.
+The line of setupLabelCaffeine(frm) will be added to a form initialize event.
+The form pointer will be passed in.
 This setup sub is located in the module of label caffeine.
 There are 3 module level variables in this module.
 * LC_PREFIX (static string defaults to LC==)
 * setup Fail Level (integer)